Charles Macalester

 Charles Macalester (February 17, 1798 – December 9, 1873) was an American businessman, banker and philanthropist from Philadelphia, Pennsylvania.
 He served as a government director for the Second Bank of the United States and an advisor and friend to several U.S. presidents.
 His brokerage and financing activities made him one of the wealthiest people in the United States at the time.
-He bequested a former hotel property to a failing Presbyterian secondary school in Minneapolis, Minnesota that became Macalester College and was named in his honor.
+He bequested a former hotel property to a failing Presbyterian secondary school in Saint Paul, Minnesota that became Macalester College and was named in his honor.
 His Glengarry estate in the Torresdale neighborhood of Philadelphia was added to the National Register of Historic Places in 1979.

 Early life and education

 Macalester was born in Philadelphia on February 17, 1798, to immigrant parents from Scotland.
 His father was a ship-master who sailed often to the East Indies and Europe.
 Macalester was educated at Grey & Wylie's school and the University of Pennsylvania.
 While at university, he led a company of forty students to assist in the construction of a fort on the west bank of the Schuylkill River during the War of 1812.